 - Over the 20 years since its inception, the Clinical Research Center has conducted over 80 studies, ranging from Phase I to Phase III clinical trials.

 Identifying Faculty with Expertise in your Area of Interest

 How do I find dental school faculty with expertise in my area of interest?

-The next step is for the member of the faculty to prepare a technical and cost proposal for your consideration with the help of the Office of Research and Grant’s Administration.
+The next step is for the member of the faculty to prepare a technical and cost proposal for your consideration with the help of the Research Office.
 You are encouraged to provide the researcher with enough information, so that the proposal is responsive to you request.
-The final version of the technical proposal and the proposed budget are then reviewed and approved by the Associate Dean for Research and Graduate Programs and the Office of Research and Grant’s Administration, before they are sent to you for your final consideration.
+The final version of the technical proposal and the proposed budget are then reviewed and approved by the Associate Dean for Research and Graduate Programs and the Research Office before they are sent to you for your final consideration.

 How much does it cost to have a project performed by dental school faculty or in one of the school’s research centers?